 It's a fact, babies and toddlers put absolutely everything in their mouths.
 Let's stay ahead of the germs and keep those toys clean and babies healthy!
 Learn how to clean baby toys in the dishwasher and save some major time and sanity!

-Who needs a winter sickness buster CLEANING HACK in their house to disinfect toys??
+Who needs a winter sickness buster CLEANING HACK in their house to keep those toys clean??
 Winters can be rough.
 One kid gets sick, and it's like fire on a prairie; it just spreads and won't stop!!
 Though winter is ending and spring approaching, that doesn't mean the sickness-spreading will stop!
 Spring colds and sickness are all too common.
-A few years ago, I wrote a post about how to de-germ your house and cleaning toys with the dishwasher.

 - Hair brushes (once the hair has been removed, of course)

 WHAT YOU SHOULD NOT PUT IN THE DISHWASHER